IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-CutCommand.md

 It can be used to cut parts of a line by byte position, character and field (or columns).

 Basically the `cut` command slices the lines to extract some text.
-The main use of this command concerns the extraction of columns indicated by their number (first column in number 1).
+The main use of this command concerns the extraction of columns indicated by their number (first column is number 1).

-Here an example to extract the 3rd column of the _beautifulFriendLong.bed_ file:
+Here is an example to extract the 3rd column of the _belebele.bed_ file:

 ```bash
 cut -f 3 belebele.bed
 ```

-Multiple columns can be extracted using a coma between two column numbers or a '-' for all successive columns.
+Multiple columns can be extracted using a coma between two column numbers or a '-' for a range of successive columns.

-Try the extraction of the 2 first columns and the 4th one from the _beautifulFriendLong.bed_ file:
+Try the extraction of the 2 first columns and the 4th one from the _belebele.bed_ file:

 ```bash
 cut -f 1-2,4 belebele.bed
 ```

-You can change delimiter between fields with the option _-d_ of the `cut` command.
+You can change the delimiter between fields with option _-d_.

-Look at the begining of the `*.csv` file (try `head *.csv`).
+Look at the begining of the _belebele.bed_ file (try `head belebele.bed`).
-It contains XXth columns, separated by a comma.
+It contains 6 columns, separated by a tabulation.

->> Choose the rigth command(s) to extract the 3rd, 6th, and 7th columns of the *.csv file with the `cut` command: << [ ] cut -f 3,6,7 *.csv
+>> Choose the correct command(s) to extract the 3rd, 5th, and 6th columns of the _belebele.bed_ file: <<
+[*] cut -f 3,5,6 belebele.bed
-[ ] cut -f 3,6-7 *.csv
+[*] cut -f 3,5-6 belebele.bed
-[*] cut -f 3,6,7 -t "," *.csv
+[] cut -f 3,5,6 -t "," belebele.bed
-[] cut -f 3,6-7 -t "/t" *.csv
+[*] cut -f 3,5-6 -t "/t" belebele.bed